Meet the Community Ambassadors

 Monash Council is delivering a number of projects as part of a program known as “Hello Neighbour”.
 This program is aimed at promoting neighbourliness and building connected communities across the city.
-Council recognises that these projects are important because many parts of our City are experiencing rapid change.
+Council recognises these projects are important because many parts of our Monash are experiencing rapid change.

 Further research, undertaken for the Racism.
-It stops with me campaign, found that the experience of racism impacts self-worth, and also people’s ability to work and study, their physical health and even life expectancy.
-Pleasingly however, local research shows that there is very strong agreement that the Monash community is accepting of people from diverse cultures, more so than average across metropolitan Melbourne.
+It stops with me campaign, found the experience of racism impacts self-worth, and also people’s ability to work and study, their physical health and even life expectancy.
+But, pleasingly, local research shows there is very strong agreement the Monash community is accepting of people from diverse cultures, more so than average across metropolitan Melbourne.

 The Community Ambassador Project will greatly assist Council to achieve its priority of promoting inclusion and participation for all (A Healthy and Resilient Monash - an Integrated Plan 2017-2021).